IHUAndroid/IHU_Lesson2_material/README.md

 ## [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask.html) ##

-After studing the ```AsyncTask```, we will use it to transfer there the code that was offhandedly pasted inside ```PlaceholderFragment```.
+After studing the ```AsyncTask```, we will use it to transfer there the code that was offhandedly pasted inside ```ForecastFragment```.

 We have to do some Refactoring:

-   1. Rename PlaceholderFragment -> ForecastFragment
-   2. Move ForecastFragment to new file
-   3. Create a new AsyncTask child called FetchWeatherTask with the networking code snippet from above.
+   1. Create a new AsyncTask child called FetchWeatherTask with the networking code snippet from above.
 This class should be created inside ForecastFragment, like this
    ```
    public class FetchWeatherTask extends AsyncTask<Void,Void,Void> {
    ....